Leiru-Cat-Developer/Leiru-Cat-Developer/README.md

     <img src="https://komarev.com/ghpvc/?username=leiru-cat-developer&label=Profile%20views&color=0e75b6&style=flat" alt="leiru-cat-developer"/>
 </p>
 <h3 align="center">
-    I like programming, discover and rediscover stuff
+    I like programming, discover new projects and searching for ideas, I would hope someday to be really good at what I'm learning right now
 </h3>

-- 🌱 I’m currently learning: **React, JS, HTML, CSS, VUE**
+- 🌱 I’m currently learning: **JS, HTML, CSS, REACT**

-- 💬 Ask me about: **JAVA, C++, PHYTON, ARDUINO, C, MySQL (Oracle or MariaDB), PHP**
+- 💬 Ask me about: **JAVA, C++, PHYTON, ARDUINO, MySQL or PHP**

-- 📫 Would you like to ask me something?
-Contact me: **blowitup2001@gmail.com**

 - ⚡ Fun fact: **Cat's are Aliens**

 <h3 align="left">
-    I'm still a jr, learning logic, how to apply this logic and trying to do self projects
+    I'm still a jr, so please, if you're hiring, even if is not me, we're noobs so we need experience and if you don't have any opportunities, then, how do I supposed to be an expert?
+Huh
 </h3>
 <p align="center">
     <a href="https://developer.android.com" target="_blank" rel="noreferrer">